 Review The Document With A Professional

 Consider going over the disclosures with your real estate agent or real estate attorney.
 Both should be working with your best interest in mind, so they should warn you of any red flags they find.
-They’re also more knowledgeable in the industry, so they’ll be able to define relevant terms, explain what each disclosure means and tell you what should be of major concern and what future cost or work certain issues may entail.
+They’re also more knowledgeable about the real estate industry, so they’ll be able to define relevant terms, explain what each disclosure means and tell you what should be of major concern and what future cost or work certain issues may entail.

 Cross-Check The Disclosures Against Local And Professional Reports And Documents